Aerial view of a docked container ship under four cranes with text that reads: Mastering Customs Duties and Import Taxes.

 Use digital tools for documentation management, real-time tracking, and compliance verification.

-freight forwarders like BGI offer a transportation management system that can provide shipment tracking, documentation, reporting, and more, all in a customized dashboard designed to suit your needs.
+Freight forwarders like BGI offer a transportation management system that can provide shipment tracking, documentation, reporting, and more, all in a customized dashboard designed to suit your needs.

 Understanding and managing customs duties and import taxes is essential for businesses importing goods from overseas.